-In DuPree v.
-Alma School District2, the Arkansas Supreme Court found that the state's education funding system was unconstitutional because it was inequitable.
+In the Arkansas Supreme Court's 1983 ruling in DuPree v.
+Alma School District, the court found that the state's education funding system was unconstitutional because it was inequitable.
 The plaintiffs in the case argued that the school funding system, based on the local tax base, varied by location, and the state had not done enough to remedy the inequalities.
 The Court also established that the state has the ultimate responsibility for education; if the state turns over responsibility for education to local districts and the local districts do not meet the constitutional requirements, the state must step in to remedy the deficiencies.